 In option contracts, a third party is granted the right, in exchange for consideration (option premium), to request the delivery or acceptance of assets or the payment of a balancing adjustment at a previously agreed price (underlying price) on a specified date or at the end of a specified period, or to acquire the corresponding option rights.
-The options or warrants must provide for their exercising during the entire term or at the end of the term.
-In addition, the option value at the time of being exercised must be a fraction or a multiple of the difference between the underlying price and the market price of the underlying value and becomes nil if the difference has the other prefix.

-8.4.3 Swaps
+8.4.3.
+Swaps

-Within the scope of the investment principles, the Company may enter into interest rate swaps, currency swaps or interest rate/currency swaps.
+Within the investment principles, the Company may enter into

+- interest-rate, - currency,